WhatsApp Broadcast Messages: The Complete 2026 Guide (5,000+ Recipients)

 - No. Meta requires explicit opt-in for every marketing-template recipient.
 Sending without opt-in triggers user reports, drops your quality rating, and gets your business number suspended.
 Utility templates (order updates, appointment reminders) are looser because they're transactional, but the safe rule is: collect opt-in for everyone, and offer a clear opt-out path in every broadcast.

 - You submit a template (text, images, video, buttons, variables) to Meta for review.
 Meta classifies it as marketing, utility, or authentication and approves or rejects based on content policy.
-Approval typically takes 1-3 business days.
-Rejections come back with a reason; common rejections include misleading claims, prohibited content (gambling, alcohol in restricted markets), or template structure errors.
-Approved templates can be reused indefinitely until you change the content.
+Approval timing varies because Meta makes the final decision.
+Rejections may include a reason; common risks include misleading claims, prohibited content, or template structure errors.
+Approved templates can be reused until their status or content changes.

 - Six rules: 1) Use the official WhatsApp Business API, not the consumer app for bulk messaging.
 2) Get explicit opt-in for every marketing recipient.
 3) Send only Meta-approved templates outside the 24-hour customer-care window.
 4) Honor opt-outs immediately.
 5) Don't blast purchased or scraped lists.
 6) Keep your quality rating green by avoiding spammy content.
 Compliant tools like Instant Reply enforce these automatically.